Tacky's Revolt: Revolt

-On 7 June, there were uprisings in Saint James Parish, Jamaica and Hanover, but the attempts by the rebels to capture the "Glasgow" plantation of Glasgow were repelled by the plantation's owners, their white employees, armed sailors, and loyal enslaved Africans.
+On 7 June, there were uprisings in Saint James Parish, Jamaica and Hanover, but the attempts by the rebels to capture the Glasgow Plantation were repelled by the plantation's owners, their white employees, armed sailors, and loyal enslaved Africans.
 Furry and his Trelawny Maroons then ambushed the rebels as they went east, killing several.
 However, most of the rebels escaped.
 On 10 June, on the outskirts of the estate of Mesopotamia, owned by Joseph Foster Barham I, a detachment of British regulars and militia defeated a band of rebels, killing about 40 and capturing another 50.
 On 20 June, the militia killed and captured 100 rebels in Westmoreland.
 On 22 June, one of the rebels was given a speedy trial for the murder of two white children, and once convicted, was sentenced to death by burning.
 That same day, another uprising in St James was thwarted, and more than 60 rebels were captured.
 Most of the captured rebels were summarily executed.
 However, many more rebels escaped into the Cockpit Country, where they united with Apongo's rebels.
 Several of these groups of smaller rebel bands moved between the mountains and the forests to escape the militia and the Maroons.

 Facing defeat, many rebels committed suicide.
 Accounts from members of the militia boasted that about 700 rebels were killed in Western Jamaica.
 Thistlewood noted the stench of death emanating from nearby woods, where colonists also reported encountering hanging bodies of African men, women and children.
 The rebels were surrendering every day.
 On 3 July, the "King of the Rebels" Apongo was among those rebels captured by the militia.
 Another rebel named Davie was executed by being put in the gibbets to starve to death, which took a week to reach its conclusion.
 Apongo himself was hung up in chains for three days, after which he was to be taken down and burnt to death, according to his sentence.
 However, Apongo died in his cage within the three days, escaping the final part of his sentence.

 The remaining rebels then fell under the leadership of a self-liberated slave named Simon, which took refuge in the Cockpit Country at a place called High Windward, from which they mounted a number of attacks on nearby plantations in Saint Elizabeth Parish.
 In October, in one such raid, these rebels attacked and destroyed Ipswich sugar estate, which was located at the mouth of the Y.S. river.
 On 23 December, Simon's rebels burnt down a house belonging to a Thomas Durrant, and shot another white man.
 High Windward eventually became the headquarters of another community of self-liberated Africans at the end of the century, led by Cuffee.
 It was reported that Simon's rebels numbered about 50 armed men and women, and that their goal was to secure recognition for their freedom, similar to the status accorded to the Maroons of Trelawny Town.